madvonh/cloudfront-cognito-signed-cookies-terraform/README.md

 }
 ```

 The lambda performing the operations is "key-rotator".
-This is What is does:
+This is what is does:
 1 A new RSA key pair is created.
 2 Identifies the oldest public key saved in CloudFront that is associated with this solution (if there are 2 keys).
 3 The old key (if any) is disassociated from the Trusted Key Group.